 Watch: ‘Why we stormed the parliament.’

-“We hold to allow those violent protesters to make use of the [extradition] bill to conceal their ulterior motives,” she said.
+“We hold to allow those violent protesters to use the [extradition] bill to conceal their ulterior motives,” she said.
 “Those ulterior motives are going to spoil Hong Kong.”

 Image copyright Getty Images

-The Chinese overseas ministry stated no person have to underestimate China’s solution to protect the stableness of Hong Kong, Reuters news corporation reviews.
+The Chinese overseas ministry stated no person has to underestimate China’s solution to protect the stableness of Hong Kong, Reuters News Corporation reviews.

 What took place on Monday?

-Police fired tear gas at numerous places as protesters rallied into the night time, placing fires and besieging police stations.
-In the North Point district, which has a popularity for pro-Beijing sympathies, guys wielding long poles clashed with demonstrators before falling returned.
+Police fired tear gas at numerous places as protesters rallied into the night, placing fires and besieging police stations.
+In the North Point district, popular for pro-Beijing sympathies, guys wielding long poles clashed with demonstrators before falling back.

 More than eighty human beings have been arrested, further to the 420 detained because of 9 June.
-At that time, police stated that they had used an extra than 1,000 tear gas canisters and 160 rubber bullets.
+At that time, police stated they had used more than 1,000 tear gas canisters and 160 rubber bullets.

 Protest leaders had called for a general strike.
 While many people made it to paintings, protesters blocked trains from leaving stations and scuffled with commuters in some regions.
-Several traces of the Mass Transit Railway (MTR) were suspended for a time, and the Cross-Harbour Tunnel was additionally blocked.
+Several traces of the Mass Transit Railway (MTR) were suspended for a while, and the Cross-Harbour Tunnel was also blocked.

 It is not clear how many joined the strike.
 However, tens of hundreds of protesters have been out in the streets.
-Several stores and businesses had been closed, inclusive of international fashion shops like Topshop and Zara.
+Several stores and businesses had been closed, including international fashion shops like Topshop and Zara.

-Hong Kong airport, one of the busiest in the international, said travelers need to look at its internet site and seek updates directly from the airlines.
+Hong Kong Airport, one of the busiest in the world, said travelers need to look at its internet site and seek updates directly from the airlines.

-Most of the canceled flights have been with nearby providers Cathay Pacific and Hong Kong Airlines.
+Most canceled flights have been with nearby providers Cathay Pacific and Hong Kong Airlines.

-“The Airport Authority advises passengers… To proceed to the airport most effective while their seats and flight time had been shown,” the airport stated in an announcement.
+“The Airport Authority advises passengers… To proceed to the airport most effectively while their seats and flight time had been shown,” the airport stated in an announcement.

 What’s in the back of the Hong Kong protests?

-The protests have been sparked by way of a debatable bill that would permit China to extradite suspects from Hong Kong to the mainland.
+The protests have been sparked by a debatable bill permitting China to extradite suspects from Hong Kong to the mainland.

-Critics stated it might undermine the territory’s judicial independence and might be used to goal folks that spoke out towards the Chinese government.
+Critics stated it might undermine the territory’s judicial independence and be used to target folks who spoke out against the Chinese government.

 Although the bill has now been suspended, demonstrators need it fully withdrawn.